davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

 .. option:: -fpch-deps

-  When using precompiled headers (Precompiled Headers), this flag will cause the dependency-output flags to also list the files from the precompiled header's dependencies.
+  When using precompiled headers (see :ref:`precompiled-headers`), this flag will cause the dependency-output flags to also list the files from the precompiled header's dependencies.
 If not specified only the precompiled header would be listed and not the files that were used to